fox27374/snmpipe/README.md

 * Trap receiver and pollin modules can be enabled/disabled
 ## Limitations
 * For SNMPv3, the auth (SHA) and priv (AES) protocols are currently hardcoded
-* Only HTTP (not HTTPS) HEC endpoints are supported at the moment
+* The certificates for HTTPS HEC enspoints are ignored
 * No MIB support, devices needs to be polled with full OID path
 ## Configuration
 The configuration is done in the **config.json** file.
 The file has several sections for configuring Splunk, polling settings, trap receiver settings and all the devices that should be polled.